Andrews University: Academics

+College of Health & Human Services

+The College of Health & Human Services was organized in 2019.
+The change incorporated the previously named School of Health Professions, which included all of the health-related sciences.
+The college currently includes the School of Architecture and Interior Design, the School of Communication Sciences & Disorders, the School of Nursing, the School fo Population Health, Nutrition & Wellness, the School of Rehabilitation Sciences, and the Department of Medical Laboratory Sciences.
+Emmanuel Rudatsikira was appointed the first dean of the College of Health & Human Services, and is currently still serving in this role.

 School of Architecture & Interior Design

 The School of Architecture began as a simple architecture program in 1974, offering an associate degree.
 The program received full accreditation as a bachelors program in 1987.
-In 2002 the program was approved to offer a 5 1/2-year National Architectural Accrediting Board (NAAB)-accredited masters of architecture.
+In 2002 the program was approved to offer a 5 1/2-year National Architectural Accrediting Board–accredited masters of architecture.
 On October 29, 2007, the Board of Trustees voted the Division of Architecture to be reclassified as the School of Architecture.
 In January 2012, the School of Architecture was merged with the Department of Art & Design to form the School of Architecture, Art & Design.
 As a result, two new majors were introduced in the architecture program: Interior Design and Construction Management.
 In 2016 departments were again reorganized, with the art and design portions of the school leaving the School of Architecture and joining the Department of Communication, creating the School of Architecture & Interior Design and the Department of Visual Art, Communication & Design.
-Carey Carsacallen is the current dean of the School of Architecture & Interior Design.
+Lionel Johnson is the current chair of the School of Architecture & Interior Design.

-The studio is led by Assistant Professor Andrew von Maur.
-Past projects have led to municipal adoption as well as implementation.
 Previous projects by the School of Architecture include community plans for Palmer (Alaska), Empire, Suttons Bay, Traverse City and Wayne (Michigan), Billings (Montana), Michigan City and Plymouth (Indiana), and Henderson Point and Saucier (Mississippi).
 The Andrews University School of Architecture is one of five accredited architecture programs in the United States located at a Christian university.
 In 2020, the school received an open letter from their current and former students who were victims of racism perpetuated by the department.